Do Soccer Players Change Jerseys At Halftime?

 Why Do Soccer Players Change Jerseys At The End Of The Game?

-Some soccer players exchange their jerseys with their opponent as a sort of way to remember a game and to show some respect for their opponent.
-Whether soccer players admire one another or like their opponent’s performance during the game, swapping shirts has become the norm on top of building up their own collection.
+Some soccer players exchange their jerseys with their opponents as a sort of way to remember a game and to show some respect for their opponents.
+Whether soccer players admire one another or like their opponent’s performance during the game, swapping shirts has become the norm on top of building up their collection.

 Exchanging jerseys at the end of a game is also considered a “fair play” campaign and a tradition by FIFA, this is why soccer is not just a game.